-POWER STRUGGLE chronicles a rare victory of grassroots activists - a successful citizens’ effort to protect the environment by shutting down an aging nuclear power plant in Vermont.
+POWER STRUGGLE chronicles a successful citizens’ effort to protect the environment by shutting down an aging nuclear power plant in Vermont

-Both 86-minute and 52-minute versions are included on the DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).
+Available in 86-minute and 52-minute versions, which are both included on the DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).

 “POWER STRUGGLE is the remarkable story about how people power overcame corporate power and government cover-ups to finally shut down an aging and dangerous nuclear plant.
 We see how small town citizens were transformed into tenacious environmental activists who triumphed against the odds.
 POWER STRUGGLE is a hopeful story that reminds us that citizen activism is not just possible, it is essential to saving our endangered planet.”

 Filmed over five years, this feature-length documentary portrays the heated political battle to close the Vermont Yankee nuclear power plant, located on the banks of the Connecticut River in southern Vermont.
 POWER STRUGGLE follows the unfolding drama as citizen activists and elected state officials—alarmed at increasing safety violations—take on the federal government and one of the biggest power companies in the United States and eventually win.

 POWER STRUGGLE captures perspectives on all sides of the controversy, including from local residents both for and against nuclear power, elected officials (including U.S. Senator Bernie Sanders and Vermont Governor Peter Shumlin), nuclear engineer Arnie Gundersen, a Vermont Yankee spokesperson, federal nuclear regulators, and the legendary activist Frances Crowe.